Mdaftab/GKE_cluster_with_terraform01/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Infrastructure Diagrams

+The infrastructure diagrams below are automatically generated from our Terraform code and updated on every push to main.

+_Note: Diagrams will be automatically generated and inserted here by GitHub Actions_

 [made-by-shield]: https://img.shields.io/badge/Made%20by-Mdaftab-blue
 [made-by-url]: https://github.com/Mdaftab